 My doctoral research focused on the cancellation of refugee status, with a particular focus on the ‘ceased circumstances’ Cessation Clauses that were invoked for Eritrean and Rwandan refugees.
 Given the timing of both invocations was far from propitious, it asks how and why the decisions to cancel these refugees’ statuses were made.

-My research during the Joyce Pearce Junior Research Fellowship explores the role and value of refugee status according to displaced communities themselves.
-In observing that refugee status is continually evolving to suit States, rather than refugees, it will ask what the continuing ‘value’ of refugee status is for those individuals seeking protection, and durable solutions in particular.
-This will involve ethnographic, multi-sited fieldwork with individuals of particular nationalities, primarily Eritreans, to explore their expectations and experiences of refugee status and alternative pathways to protection.
+My research during the Joyce Pearce Junior Research Fellowship explored the role and value of refugee status according to displaced communities themselves.
+In observing that refugee status is continually evolving to suit States, rather than refugees, it asked what the continuing ‘value’ of refugee status is for those individuals seeking protection, and durable solutions in particular.
+This involved ethnographic, multi-sited fieldwork with individuals of particular nationalities, primarily Eritreans, to explore their expectations and experiences of refugee status and alternative pathways to protection.

-I supervise Masters students on the MSc in Refugee and Forced Migration Studies, and teach an Options Course on Critical Approaches to Durable Solutions.
-I conduct undergraduate tutorials in the School of Geography and the Environment.
+I supervised Masters students on the MSc in Refugee and Forced Migration Studies, and taught an Options Course on Critical Approaches to Durable Solutions.
+I conducted undergraduate tutorials in the School of Geography and the Environment.

 Cole, G. (2017) ‘Uganda’s unsung heroes of refugee protection’, Open Democracy

 COLE, G. (2016) ‘The role of semiotics in connecting the spaces, words and embodied experiences of refugee politics’, Transactions of the Institute of British Geographers,

 Cole, G. (2015) ‘It makes no sense to separate refugees from economic migrants’, The Independent

 Cole, Georgia (2015) 'Negotiating Durable Solutions for Refugees: A critical space for semiotic deconstruction', International Journal for the Semiotics of Law.